No. At this point in time, our program requires

 It can take the university admissions system ~2 weeks to register your GRE/TOEFL scores after you submit your application online.
 If you haven’t yet submitted your online application, your scores may be in the university system but not yet paired with your application, and we will be unable to tell until that time.
 Once you submit your application, you will be able to track the status of your materials by logging into your application account.
 Please make sure you submit the scores to 4704.

 You will submit an entirely new online application, including letters of reference, transcripts, CV and personal statement.
-You will also be required to pay the application fee (unless you are eligible for a fee waiver).
+You will also be required to have ETS re-send your GRE and/or TOEFL scores.
+Reapplicants must pay the application fee (unless you are eligible for a fee waiver).

 We are happy to provide feedback or answer specific questions on strengthening your application, but respectfully request that all inquiries are sent through our webformafter June 15th.